-- The most needed documents used in the project are prepared and compiled and rearrangement for class promotion was made. - Monthly meetings with the children's parents were organized in which the study results, types of provided services and other problems were announced. - New academic-year school opening was held in which the new school enrolment campaign was done aiming at alerting the rural community people to the period of school enrolment. - Monthly meetings with all involved staff were held in which the problems were raised and the results were known. - All project staff and management were required to participate in the project evaluation to find out about the results and problems. - Monthly reports were made and submitted to the Samraong Tong Offices of Education, Youth and Sport, Women's Affairs and Social Work. - KAD staff joined the monthly meetings organized by the local authorities and relevant institutions. - 1st June International Children Day was celebrated to improve the rights of the child and acquaint the children with their own rights. - Khmer New Year was celebrated so that the children enjoyed traditional games and understood Khmer custom very well. - The children were involved in health care education relating to bodily hygiene and sanitation. - The children were also educated on decency, morality and good behavior through weekly Buddhism practice.
+- All KAD staff and teachers were provided with further capacity building on instructional techniques and four English skills. - The most needed documents used in the project are prepared and compiled and rearrangement for class promotion was made. - Monthly meetings with the children's parents were organized in which the study results, types of provided services and other problems were announced.

+- New academic-year school opening was held in which the new school enrolment campaign was done aiming at alerting the rural community people to the period of school enrolment. - Monthly meetings with all involved staff were held in which the problems were raised and the results were known. - All project staff and management were required to participate in the project evaluation to find out about the results and problems. - Monthly reports were made and submitted to the Samraong Tong Offices of Education, Youth and Sport, Women's Affairs and Social Work. - KAD staff joined the monthly meetings organized by the local authorities and relevant institutions. - 1st June International Children Day was celebrated to improve the rights of the child and acquaint the children with their own rights. - Khmer New Year was celebrated so that the children enjoyed traditional games and understood Khmer custom very well. - The children were involved in health care education relating to bodily hygiene and sanitation. - The children were also educated on decency, morality and good behavior through weekly Buddhism practice. - The children were provided with oral health care, dental treatment and oral health prevention by the organization partner.